 - If the driver doesn’t wear a face mask, remind them to wear one.

 - It is a good idea to completely clean your car after a long workday.
-If you don’t have enough time, then try not to let anybody of your family members get in the car.
+If you don’t have enough time, then try not to let any of your family members get in the car.

 - After each ride, if it is possible, cleanse the passenger seat with alcoholic sprays.
 This way you both protect the next passenger and you.